Geocodio/docs/source/index.html.md

 The U.S. Census Bureau also provides a more [detailed guide](https://www.census.gov/geo/reference/gtc/gtc_ct.html) for the above terms.

-Using census tracts and blocks, you will be able to match locations up with statistical data from the U.S. Census Bureau.
-You can for example utilize the [American Community Survey (ACS) data](https://www.census.gov/programs-surveys/acs/data.html).
+Using Census tracts and blocks, you can match addresses and latitude/longitude pairs with statistical data from the U.S. Census Bureau.
+For example, appending Census tracts and blocks to addresses enables you to utilize the [American Community Survey (ACS) data](https://www.census.gov/programs-surveys/acs/data.html).

 ## Timezone
 ```json